-Nestled within a grove of juniper, the Kayenta Campground at Dead Horse Point State Park offers a peaceful, shaded respite from the surrounding desert.
-All twenty-one sites offer lighted shade structures, picnic tables, fire rings, and tent pads.
-All sites are also equipped with RV electrical hookups.
+Nestled within a grove of junipers, the Kayenta Campground at Dead Horse Point State Park offers a peaceful, shaded respite from the surrounding desert.
+All 21 campsites offer lighted shade structures, picnic tables, fire rings, and tent pads.
+All sites are also equipped with RV electrical hookups (20/30/50 AMP).
 Modern restroom facilities are available, and hiking trails lead directly from the campground to various points of interest within the park including the West Rim Trail, East Rim Trail, or the Visitor Center.

 For individual site dimensions, take a look at our campground map.